Ali-Rammal1/xray_diagnosis_ML/README.md

   - Unknown: 0.9995
 - **Weighted F1 Score**: 0.9965

-**Note**: These performance metrics apply only when the input images are of high quality, in the proper format, and from reliable sources.
+**Note**: These performance metrics apply only when the input images are of high quality and in the proper format.
 Performance may vary significantly with low-quality, improperly formatted, or unreliable images.

 ## Technologies Used